This is the multi-page printable view of this section.

 Instances

-Get all instances (individuals) of a class.
+Get instances of a named class or class expression.

 Types

-Get all types (classes) of a named individual.
+Get types (classes) of a named individual.

 SPARQL Services

-Owlery provides SPARQL query capabilities with OWL reasoning support.
+Owlery provides SPARQL query capabilities with OWL reasoning support using Owlet-style embedded class expressions.

 - Content-Type: